๐Ÿ—ฟIntro to Anthropology

 Why This Matters

-Cultural relativism is one of the foundational concepts in anthropology—and one of the most frequently tested.
-When you encounter exam questions about this topic, you're not just being asked to define the term.
+Cultural relativism is one of the foundational concepts in anthropology and one of the most frequently tested.
+Exam questions on this topic go beyond asking you to define the term.
 You're being tested on your ability to apply the concept: Can you explain why anthropologists suspend judgment when studying unfamiliar practices?
 Can you distinguish between understanding a practice and endorsing it?
-These questions get at the heart of what makes anthropology distinct from other social sciences.
+These questions get at what makes anthropology distinct from other social sciences.

 Practices Tied to Gender, Kinship, and Social Control